waltervargas/ansible-odoo/README.md

   - Setup gzip level 9 for javascript files
   - Setup cache for odoo static files
   - Setup nginx as reverse proxy for odoo
+  - Setup SSL and copy cert and key (place server_name.key and server_name.crt in `nginx/files/` folder)